AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 option between <Keys.SoftKey>Blind Inactive</Keys.SoftKey> and <Keys.SoftKey>Blind Active</Keys.SoftKey>  )*.

-If you want to preview a playback on the visualiser without affecting the stage, playbacks can be set to Blind mode using \[Playback Options\].
+If you want to preview a playback on the visualiser without affecting the stage, playbacks can be set to Blind mode using <Keys.SoftKey>Playback Options</Keys.SoftKey>.
 To quickly set a playback to blind mode, hold <Keys.HardKey>Blind</Keys.HardKey> and press the playback <strong>select</strong> button.
 Repeat to make it Live again.

 You can fade your blind state to the live output by typing in a fade